CMU-Graphics/Scotty3D/assignments/A4/T4-particles.md

 $$v_{t+\Delta t} = v_t + a \cdot \Delta T$$

 In `Particle::update`, use this integrator to step the current particle forward for `dt` seconds.
 Note that the only force we will apply to our particles is gravity (the `gravity` parameter).
 Once you've added the update rule, you should already see some interesting behavior - create a particle system and see how the particles travel along nice parabolic trajectories.
+We've provided a sample one in `media/js3d/A4-particles.js3d`.

 ## Collisions